Skip to content

 INFO

 Pin the SDK version in your agent's pyproject.toml.
 Don't use theprotocol-sdk = "*" — a minor release that adds a deprecation warning is fine; one with a bug is not.
-Until the PyPI release, install from this repo (pip install -e ./theprotocol-sdk) and pin to the exact commit if reproducibility matters.
+Install from PyPI and pin the exact version (e.g. theprotocol-sdk==0.6.2); use a source checkout only when you need unreleased changes.

 What's Next